Skip to content

 What can I do with the money from selling things before a move?

-Sale proceeds from decluttering are sometimes used to offset moving costs, build an emergency fund, or simply reduce financial pressure during a transition period — though what makes sense varies enormously from situation to situation.
+Sale proceeds from decluttering are sometimes used to offset moving costs, build an emergency fund, or simply reduce financial pressure during a transition period — though what applies varies enormously from situation to situation.
 The opportunity cost of not having that cash available is one of the things worth factoring into any sell-versus-store decision.
 This calculator can help illustrate that.

 Does storing furniture and belongings cost more than it saves?